arockenberger/NorKorr/poster/publ_ready_poster.md

  - Qvigstad to K. B. Wiklund (1891-1936) (96 letters), held at Uppsala University Library.
  - Qvigstad to Emil N. Setälä (1887-1935) (96 letters), held at the National Archives of Finland, prof. Setälä’s private archive.

 More than 20 years have passed since the publication of these letters.
-The aim of the project **Qvigstad’s correspondence 2.0** at the UiT University Library is to re-edit the letters according to the requirements to a modern digital scholarly edition, including the following enhancements:
+The aim of the project Qvigstad’s Correspondence 2.0 at the UiT University Library is to re-edit the letters according to the requirements to a modern digital scholarly edition, including the following enhancements:

  - Providing high resolution tif/jpg facsimile images
  - SGML to XML/TEI P5 conversion of transcription
  - Embedding in virtual research environment for humanities: TextGrid
  - Up-to-date web interface

 In addition, the letters to Sophus Bugge (1833-1907) will be included.
-In collaboration with the National Library of Norway, a selection of letters will be published as a reader-friendly edition in Skriftserien NB kilder.
+In collaboration with the National Library of Norway, a selection of letters will be published as a reader-friendly edition in NB kilder.

 ### Project Website